 If you're looking to download apps, stream video, check email, or surf the web while away from Wi-Fi, having a data connection is essential.

 Unfortunately, many lower-priced Android tablets are Wi-Fi only.
-So if you'd like to use a SIM from your carrier to take advantage of 3G or 4G access, be sure to check specifications before buying.
-Even higher-end tablets which support mobile data might have variants which do not.
+So, if you'd like to use a SIM from your network to take advantage of 3G or 4G access, be sure to check specifications before buying.
+Even higher-end tablets that support mobile data might have variants that do not.

 You can find a full list of specs for the latest releases in our tablet reviews.
 Our comparison tool also makes it easy to filter tablet options based on 3G and 4G connectivity to suit the networks in your area.

 Tablets often don't include the powerful cameras you'll find on newer smartphones.
 If you look at reviews, most attribute this to the fact that most people don't want to hold up a 7-to-12-inch device in front of their face to take photos.